-For students who hold a bachelor's degree, the specific educational requirements to sit for select California professional credentialing exams can be met by completing the certificate and the recommended courses for the appropriate credential.
+For students who hold a bachelor's degree, the specific educational requirements to sit for the exams needed for certification or licensure may be met by completing the Certificate and the required courses established by the particular organization.

 There will be a $60 fee upon acceptance into the program